Thalwil: Election results

+Town twinning

+In June 2023, the municipal assembly decided in favor of the sponsorship with the Grisons municipality of Albula / Alvra, which consists of seven fractions.
+The municipality of Thalwil supports Albula / Alvra with an annual contribution of up to CHF 100,000.
+The Graubünden municipality of Val Müstair was Thalwil's sponsoring municipality until 2023.

 Churches in Thalwil

 Thalwil is one of the oldest parishes on the shores of Lake Zurich.
 It also has one of the most spectacular church locations, with the Platte affording views of the lake and its surroundings from Zurich to the Alps.

 The earliest recorded church was dedicated to St Martin in 1159.
 In medieval times it was a dependency of Wettingen Abbey.
 Although it was frequently hit by lightning and also looted and set on fire during the Old Zürich War (Alter Zürichkrieg), the original building survived for over six hundred years.